 Guidance issued by the Independent Remuneration Panel for Wales in relation to the taxation of councillor allowances must be fully adhered to.

-Salary rates shall be agreed by the council, or a duly delegated committee.
-No changes shall be made to any employee’s gross pay, emoluments, or terms and conditions of employment without the prior consent of the council {or relevant committee}.
+Salary rates shall be agreed by the council.
+No changes shall be made to any employee’s gross pay, emoluments, or terms and conditions of employment without the prior consent of the council .

 Payment of salaries shall be made, after deduction of tax, national insurance, pension contributions and any similar statutory or discretionary deductions, on the dates stipulated in employment contracts.